Reworxa/MyFirstProgram/README.md

 ## How to install ?

 **Step 1: Click on the __"code"__ option on the right.**
+**Step 2: Hit the "Download ZIP" button and you're done! now you can open the file and use it in your application.**

 ## How to use ?
 (Nasıl kullanılır ? )